Workers compensation home loan

 Can I get a loan if I have defaults?

-If you are serious about getting a home loan, then talk to one of our mortgage brokers who specialises in helping people who are on workers comp.
+If you are serious about getting a home loan, then talk to one of our mortgage brokers who specialises in helping people who are on worker’s comp.
 Simply enquire online or give us a call on 1300 889 743 to discuss your situation.

-Why don’t banks accept workers comp income?
+Why don’t banks accept worker’s comp income?

-The major banks will not accept income from workers compensation because they believe the income may not be ongoing.
-In many cases workers comp is only paid as the result of a complaint or a legal dispute.
+In many cases worker’s comp is only paid as the result of a complaint or a legal dispute.
 Because of this, the worker may be unable to return to their job for reasons other than their health.

 It is probable that their income flow will cease and they will not be able to meet all of their financial obligations.